 Jesus frames the Supper as a covenant meal that proclaims His saving work and gathers His people into a new family.
 Paul calls us to receive it with reverence and love.
 Across Scripture, God uses meals to seal promises and kindle hope.

-Consider these passages and their gentle guidance for our practice today:
+These passages offer gentle guidance for how we practice Communion today:

 What the bread and cup proclaim, with verses to guide us